bastillion-io/Bastillion/README.md

 Administrators can login using two-factor authentication with [FreeOTP](https://fedorahosted.org/freeotp) or [Google Authenticator](https://github.com/google/google-authenticator).
 From there they can manage their public SSH keys or connect to their systems through a web-shell.
 Commands can be shared across shells to make patching easier and eliminate redundant command execution.

-KeyBox layers TLS/SSL on top of SSH and can act as a bastion host for administration.
-Layering protocols for security is described in detail in [The Security Implications of SSH](http://www.sans.org/reading-room/whitepapers/vpns/security-implications-ssh-1180) whitepaper.
-SSH key management is enabled by default to prevent unmanaged public keys and enforce best practices.
+KeyBox layers TLS/SSL on top of SSH and acts as a bastion host for administration.
+Protocols are stacked (TLS/SSL + SSH) so infrastructure cannot be exposed through tunneling / port forwarding.
+More details can be found in the following whitepaper: [The Security Implications of SSH](http://www.sans.org/reading-room/whitepapers/vpns/security-implications-ssh-1180).
+Also, SSH key management is enabled by default to prevent unmanaged public keys and enforce best practices.

 ![Terminals](http://sshkeybox.com/img/screenshots/medium/terms.png)